averms/tic-tac-toe/README.md

 # tic-tac-toe

 A singleplayer tic-tac-toe.
-Written in MIPS32 assembler and tested with MARS, the MIPS Assembler and Runtime Simulator.
+Written in MIPS32 assembler and tested with MARS and SPIM.

 ## Development